AdityaWeeb/Calc-/README.md

-Very first project using front end application such as HTML,CSS and JS
+Creating My very first Front-end Application of a Simple Calculator Using HTML/CSS and JavaScript